nixworks/public/news/2011/03/15/index.md

 ##### Angela Merkel
 ### [Angela Merkel, the Chancellor of Germany, announces that Germany will shut down all of its pre-1980 nuclear reactors following the problems in Japan. ](/news/2011/03/15/angela-merkel-the-chancellor-of-germany-announces-that-germany-will-shut-down-all-of-its-pre-1980-nuclear-reactors-following-the-problems.md)
-_Context: nuclear reactor, Chancellor, Japan, Angela Merkel, German_
+_Context: German, Angela Merkel, Japan, Chancellor, nuclear reactor_

 ##### Mayor of Miami-Dade County
 ### [The Mayor of Miami-Dade County in the U.S. state of Florida, Carlos Alvarez, and County commissioner Natacha Seijas are defeated in recall elections. ](/news/2011/03/15/the-mayor-of-miami-dade-county-in-the-u-s-state-of-florida-carlos-alvarez-and-county-commissioner-natacha-seijas-are-defeated-in-recall-e.md)
-_Context: the state, County commission, Carlos Alvarez, U.S. state, Mayor of Miami-Dade County, recall_
+_Context: U.S. state, the state, Carlos Alvarez, recall, County commission, Mayor of Miami-Dade County_

 ## [Previous Day...](/news/2011/03/14/index.md)